We all want to flourish in life, but mental health issues and substance use disorders can get in the way of living life fully.

 The success of these programs lies in the fact that they promote total abstinence from alcohol.
 Recovering addicts committed to abstaining from substances are less likely to relapse, provided they keep themselves accountable.

 While these programs are completely optional, you can benefit from having a set structure for how to walk your recovery journey, and you develop a strong support network.
-These programs are also accessible in most communities, so it’s easy to find a group that will help you stay committed to sobriety.
+These programs are also accessible in most communities, so it is easy to find a group that will help you stay committed to sobriety.

 Staying Sober During the First Year: Additional Tips and Strategies